luiskcc/todo-list/README.md

 To run

-- git clone repo on your local terminal
+- git clone https://github.com/luiskcc/todo-list.git on your local terminal

 -yarn install (to install all dependencies of the project)

 -bundle install

--rails s (to run server on localhost
+-rails s (to run server on localhost)